 In August 2011 I met with you at your office for a consultation regarding my desire to terminate my alimony requirements under the new state law which became effective in March 2013.

 At that meeting, along with my girlfriend present, you suggested I negotiate with my former wife for an agreement and go into court with an agreement as opposed to having a trial.
 Your words of wisdom certainly paid off last month as we had reached an agreement to terminate my alimony payments before the pre-trial conference.

 Again, thank you ever so much for your advice and support.

-As a disabled person, I have received nothing but good advice, fair judgement, and complete respect in dealing with yourself.
+As a disabled person, I have received nothing but good advice, fair judgment, and complete respect in dealing with yourself.

-I have even been impressed, that another good friend with disability, when I recommended she get a second opinion from you to compare one received from a attorney, you were prompt and correct in your response on her matter.
+I have even been impressed, that another good friend with a disability when I recommended she get a second opinion from you to compare one received from an attorney, you were prompt and correct in your response on her matter.
 I appreciated your effort, as did she.

-I had used a divorce mediator in the past, in 2004, and she will remain anonymous, but with all her accolades and law degree, she did not impress upon me at all, and did not show the wisdom you have shown to myself.
+I had used a divorce mediator in the past, in 2004, and she will remain anonymous, but with all her accolades and a law degree, she did not impress upon me at all and did not show the wisdom you have shown to myself.